-These regulations are generally the reason why it is important to independently monitor cell towers.
+Furthermore, there are requirements to have appropriate lights, low intensity, medium intensity and high-intensity lights, or a combination of such lights installed.
+These regulations are the reason it is important to independently monitor cell towers.

-While there is a communications channel available at the cell tower, often authorities consider a different / independent communications system.
-Additional system provides completely independent monitoring from the actual cell phone network using the tower.
+A Neon Remote Logger complete with an independent power supply, typically a battery, small solar panel and the solar controller can be set up to monitor important operational and regulatory requirements.
+While there is a communications channel available at the cell tower, often authorities consider using a different/independent communications system to keep the monitoring system completely independent from the actual cell phone network using the tower.

-Some more complex equipment may also have Remote Terminal Units which come with Modbus registers that can be read routinely and reported, perhaps every 5, 10 or 30 minutes to a Neon Server.
-As a result, important data, on the overall status of the cell tower, can be displayed on a standard web browser.
+The Neon Remote Logger may have analog and digital inputs to monitor tower light states, communications equipment status and primary and backup power system status.
+Some more complex equipment may also have Remote Terminal Units (RTUs) which have Modbus registers that can be read routinely and reported, perhaps every 5, 10 or 30 minutes to a Neon Server so that data on the overall status of the cell tower can be displayed on a standard web browser.

 |Options for Application Specific Instruments / Inputs||Unidata Part Number||Description|